xlladdins/xll/docs/Excel4MacrosA-D.md

 | 1              | Row Column               |
 | 2              | Column Row               |

-Append\_last    determines whether the names most recently defined are also replaced.
+Append\_last&nbsp;&nbsp;&nbsp;&nbsp;determines whether the names most recently defined are also replaced.

   - > If append\_last is TRUE, Microsoft Excel replaces the definitions
     > of the names in name\_array and also replaces the definitions of